nobruinfo/midnightmega/readme.md

 * Maybe reading of a setting file to get configurable personal preferences a go, a seperate setup programme could be added to the disk
+* [F1][Help] need to load a text file from the diskette and show the user, same routines to be used as for [F3]

 ## tasks

 * ✓ Text based GUI, Midnight/Norton Commander oriented
 * ✓ copying of complete disk images, real diskettes respectively
 * ✓ proof of concept accessing .d81 mount handling
+* copying of ~~single~~/multiple files in between real/virtual drives,
+  mounted images
+* message boxes for errors and warnings in different colours/sounds?
+* Handling of subdirectories (sub-partitions of file type `CBM`) inside diskettes
 * [Ctrl][u] to swap mount situation
 * ability to use the same drive number on both sides of the commander to copy files onto the same disk